-Net premiums written decreased in the three- and six-month periods ended June 30, 2020 compared to the same periods in the prior year, primarily due to the new quota share reinsurance agreements related to PCG including recording of certain contractual provisions related to first quarter activity, which includes cessions to the newly launched Syndicate 2019 as well as the impact of COVID-19 and underwriting actions taken through 2019, partially offset by business growth and premium rate increases in Commercial lines.
+Net premiums written decreased in the three- and nine-month periods ended September 30, 2020 compared to the same periods in the prior year, primarily due to the new quota share reinsurance agreements related to PCG, which includes cessions to the newly launched Syndicate 2019 as well as underwriting actions taken to improve the portfolio, partially offset by business growth and strong rate driven increases across Commercial Lines, partially offset by an adverse impact from COVID-19.

-For a discussion of 2020 reinsurance programs see Part II, Item 7 MD&A - Enterprise Risk Management in our 2019 Annual Report.
+For a discussion of 2020 reinsurance programs see Part II, Item 7.
+MD&A - Enterprise Risk Management in our 2019 Annual Report.

-North America Adjusted Pre-Tax Income Three Months Ended June 30, (in millions)
+North America Adjusted Pre-Tax Income Three Months Ended September 30, (in millions)